QuantEcon/lecture-python-intro/lectures/time_series_with_matrices.md

-As a running example, we’ll study a **second-order linear difference equation** that was the key technical tool in Paul Samuelson’s 1939 article {cite}`Samuelson1939` that introduced the **multiplier-accelerator** model.
+As a running example, we’ll study a **second-order linear difference equation** that was the key technical tool in Paul Samuelson’s 1939 article {cite}`Samuelson1939` that introduced the *multiplier-accelerator model*.

 This model became the workhorse that powered early econometric versions of Keynesian macroeconomic models in the United States.

-You can read about the details of that model in [this](https://python.quantecon.org/samuelson.html) QuantEcon lecture.
+You can read about the details of that model in [Samuelson Multiplier-Accelerator](https://python.quantecon.org/samuelson.html).

 (That lecture also describes some technicalities about second-order linear difference equations.)